gspanglett/McGillBibliographyStylesheet/README.md

 ### Option 1:  Use installer

-Download the installer (https://github.com/gspanglett/McGillBibliographyStylesheet/blob/master/McGillBibliographyInstaller.exe), run it, then open MS Word and check to see if McGill Legal is available as a reference style.
+Download the installer, run it, then open MS Word and check to see if McGill Legal is available as a reference style.

 ### Option 2:  Manual install